 In order to be accredited, hospitals must have chaplains on staff.
 According to the Joint Commission on the Accreditation of Healthcare Organizations: "Patients have a fundamental right to considerate care that safeguards their personal dignity and respects their cultural, psychosocial, and spiritual values."

-In the story, Vanessa explores the idea that duty gives us clarity of purpose, aligns with our values
+In her story, Vanessa explores the idea that duty gives us clarity of purpose and aligns with our values.

 You can also listen to this week's chapter to get a sense of how awesome Vanessa and Casper think that a blood battle between Sybill and Minerva would be.
 (Who would YOU bet on?)